zarf-dev/zarf/docs/4-deploy-a-zarf-package/2-package-sources.md

 Zarf supports interacting with Zarf packages from a variety of sources.
 For library users of Zarf looking to implement their own, please refer to the `PackageSource` interface in `src/pkg/packager/sources/new.go`.

-> all commands below are assumed to be prefixed w/ `zarf package`
+> All commands below unless otherise shown are assumed to be prefixed w/ `zarf package`
 >
 > By saying a source is supported on `publish`, this means that the source is supported as the first argument to `publish`.
 Currently, only OCI references are supported as the second argument to `publish`.